 Generally, it’s easier to feel proud of something that you love.
 You feel a richer sense of fulfillment when your accomplishment aligns with your passion.

-In my case, I feel prouder about the things that I achieve when they’re related to my career or geared towards becoming the person who I want to be.
+In my case, I feel prouder about the things that I achieve when they’re related to my career or geared toward becoming the person I want to be.

 2. Give your best effort

 Imagine spending a whole day on a project, giving all your focus and energy to it, and finally finishing it exactly the way you’re supposed to.
 When you’ve given your best effort on something, it feels even more exhilarating once you’ve reached the finish line.

 There are times when I would feel burnt out or exhausted working on something.
 But at the end of the day, just knowing that I have put my 100% into it (regardless of the output) already makes me proud of what I’ve done.

 3. Acknowledge every win